History of the Jews in Malta: Fatimids, Normans and Aragonese

 There are no archeological or documentary findings of Jewish presence in Malta during the Fatimid Caliphate (870-1090 CE).
 In nearby Sicily, under the same Arab rule, Jews and Christians lived peacefully.
 There is no trace of Jewish presence during Norman rule starting in 1091.
 Only in 1241 do the chronicles of Gilibertus Abbate report as few as 25 Jewish families in Malta and 8 in Gozo compared to 681 Muslim and 1047 Christian families in Malta, and 155 and 203 respectively in Gozo, although the interpretation of these numbers is contested.

 In 1285, the Jewish mystic Abraham Abulafia from Zaragoza, after being expelled from the Jewish community of Palermo, retired to live his last years in solitude on Comino, where he taught and perhaps wrote Imrei Shefer, "Words of Beauty", or Sefer haOt, Book of the Sign.
 In 2003, the presumed remains of Abulafia and of other Jewish Maltese of the 1st century were symbolically reburied in the Jewish Cemetery, Marsa.

-In medieval Mdina, the Jewish quarter, il-Giudecco, was the street along the north side of the Cathedral of the Assumption, Gozo (today's Triq il-Fosos); Jews paid a special tax to the town's Universita, being granted in exchange a monopoly on apothecaries and dyers.
+In medieval Mdina, the Jewish quarter, il-Giudecco, was the street along the north side of the Cathedral of the Assumption, Victoria (today's Triq il-Fosos); Jews paid a special tax to the town's Universita, being granted in exchange a monopoly on apothecaries and dyers.
 In the Militia List of 1419-1420 (a register of male adults in Malta, excluding Birgu and Gozo), the column for "la Giudecca" (the Jewish quarter of Mdina) lists 57 conscripted Jewish men.
 This leads to an estimate of up to 350 Jews in Malta at the time.
 Families had typical Jewish surnames such as Meyr/Mejr, Melj, Nefus, Levi, Catalanu, de Marsala.

 In 1479 Malta and Sicily came under Aragonese rule and the 1492 Alhambra Decree by the Catholic Monarchs forced all Jews to leave Spanish territory.
 Because they made up such a large portion of the island's population, the Spanish Crown forced them even to pay compensation for the tax losses caused by their own expulsion.
 It is not clear where the Jews of Malta went, but they may have joined the Sicilian community in the Levant.
 It is also likely that several dozen Maltese Jews converted to Christianity to remain in the country, as did many Sicilian Jews.